bluestatedigital/SocialEEsta/README.markdown

 {exp:socialeesta:scripts scripts="facebook|twitter" fb_app_id="YOUR FACEBOOK APP ID" fb_channel_url="YOUR FACEBOOK CHANNEL URL"}
 ```

-SocialEEsta provides the asynchronous version of all three script libraries.
-This tag can be placed anywhere within the &lt;body&gt; element, but you'll probably be happiest with it just before the closing &lt;/body&gt; tag.
+SocialEEsta provides the asynchronous version of all three script libraries with protocol neutral URLs.
+This tag can be placed anywhere within the page, but you'll probably be happiest with it just before the closing &lt;/body&gt; tag.

-- scripts : "facebook", "twitter", "google", "linkedin" :  A pipe-separated list of Javascript libraries to include.
+- scripts : "facebook", "twitter", "google", "linkedin", "pinterest" :  A pipe-separated list of Javascript libraries to include.
 - fb_app_id  :  Your site's Facebook App ID.
 Required if you are loading the Facebook Javascript SDK.
 - fb_channel_url  :  This is optional, but Facebook recommends it.
 See https://developers.facebook.com/docs/reference/javascript/ for more information.
 - fb_canvas_autogrow  :  "true", "false", or an integer.
 See https://developers.facebook.com/docs/reference/javascript/FB.Canvas.setAutoGrow/ for more information.